SelfCareMap

 🌿 Why Massage Works for Lower Back Pain

-• Increasing blood flow to tight muscles, delivering oxygen and nutrients
+• Increasing blood flow to tight muscles, which delivers essential oxygen and nutrients while helping to remove lactic acid and other metabolic waste.

 ✋ 4 Simple At-Home Massage Techniques for Lower Back Pain